 If I am a MED Rate customer will my power be shut off?

 We know how important reliable electric service is to our customers, especially those using medical equipment.
 We make every effort to prevent outages but cannot guarantee that they will not occur.
 In case of emergency, every customer in SMUD’s territory could be impacted by rotating outages.
 Please be prepared and find a location that will have emergency backup power and have a plan to evacuate to that location if necessary.
-SMUD’s goal is to provide as much notice as possible of a public safety power shutoff to minimize the impact on our customers and community.
+SMUD’s goal is to provide as much notice as possible if we needed to shut off power to minimize the impact on our customers and community.
 A sudden onset of conditions could impact our ability to provide that notice.